derJD/ansible-docker/README.md

 docker
 ======

-Installs docker-ce and manage configuration with [daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
+Installs docker-ce and docker-compose.
+This role manages daemon configuration as well via [/etc/docker/daemon.json](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).
 I think it is a bit more convinient configuring the docker daemon with its configuration file instead of passing flags via environments.

 Requirements